aaronhamilton/companion/README.md

 ## Usage

-Please refer to the Asciidoc man pages (`man/compton.1.asciidoc` & `man/compton-trans.1.asciidoc`) for more details and examples.
+Please refer to the Asciidoc man pages (`man/companion.1.asciidoc` & `man/companion-trans.1.asciidoc`) for more details and examples.

-Note a sample configuration file `compton.sample.conf` is included in the repository.
+Note a sample configuration file `companion.sample.conf` is included in the repository.

 ## Support

 * Bug reports and feature requests should go to the "Issues" section above.

-* Our (semi?) official IRC channel is #compton on FreeNode.
+* Compton's (semi?) official IRC channel is #compton on FreeNode, and may be of use even for Companion.

-* Some information is available on the wiki, including [FAQ](https://github.com/chjj/compton/wiki/faq), [VSync Guide](https://github.com/chjj/compton/wiki/vsync-guide), and [Performance Guide](https://github.com/chjj/compton/wiki/perf-guide).
+* Some information is available on the wiki, including [FAQ](https://github.com/aaronhamilton/companion/wiki/faq), [VSync Guide](https://github.com/aaronhamilton/companion/wiki/vsync-guide), and [Performance Guide](https://github.com/aaronhamilton/companion/wiki/perf-guide).

 ## License